igrishaev/pg2/docs/row-map.md

 ~~~

 These maps are not pure Clojure maps but rather special objects that mimic
-Clojure maps, if fact.
-Namely, these are instances of the
+Clojure maps.
+Namely, these are instances of the `org.pg.clojure.RowMap` class
-`org.pg.clojure.RowMap` class that implements `APersistentMap` and some other
+that implements `APersistentMap` and some other interfaces.
+But at first glance,
-interfaces.
-But at first glance, it's a map indeed: get, assoc, dissoc and other
-things work as expected:
+it's a map indeed: `get`, `assoc`, `dissoc` and other things work as expected:

 ~~~clojure
 (-> rows first map?)